uc-cdis/gen3.org/content/_index.md

 g3Feature:
   f1:
     title: Host, Manage, and Share your Data
     detail: Gen3 empowers you to host, manage, and share data with researchers, developers, and health organizations.
-The Gen3 platform supports ingestion of virtual any data format, including both large objects and clinical and phenotype metadata.
+The Gen3 platform supports ingestion of virtually any data format, including both large objects and clinical and phenotype metadata.
 With Gen3, you can receive and quality control data by a customizable data model and generate globally unique IDs for data objects.
   f2:
     title: Explore, Export, and Analyze Data in Workspaces
     detail: Explore data on our Data Commons using built-in faceted search tools, send custom queries, create and export subject-level data cohorts, or collaboratively analyze the selected data in a secure cloud environment.